HaaLeo/vscode-timing/README.md

 * `timing.insertConvertedTime`: Indicates whether a converted time is inserted at the cursor's current position after conversion
 * `timing.ignoreFocusOut`: Indicates whether the input boxes remain visible when the focus is lost
 * `timing.hideResultViewOnEnter`: Indicates whether the result view is hidden when enter is pressed.
 When set to `false` the command will restart
+* `timing.hoverTargetFormat`: indicates the target format of the hover preview.
+Possible values are:
+  * `UTC`: Show the hover preview in ISO 8601 UTC time.
+This is the default value.
+  * `Local`: Show the hover preview in ISO 8601 Local time.
+  * `Disable`: No hover preview is shown.
+  * A custom [momentjs format](https://momentjs.com/docs/#/displaying/format/): For instance `LLLL`.

 ## Command Overview